runtimevic/OOP-IEC61131-3--Curso-Youtube/docs/en/Classes and Objects/THIS pointer.md

     nVarB : INT;
 END_VAR

-nVarB := 22; // Se establece la variable local nVarB.
+nVarB := 22; // The nVarB local variable is established.
-THIS^.nVarB := 222; // La variable del bloque de funciones nVarB se establece aunque nVarB está oculta.
+THIS^.nVarB := 222; // The variable of the block NVARB offunctions is established although Nvvarb is hidden.

 PROGRAM MAIN
 VAR